zqfang/GNNHap/README.md

 ## Build Graph and Train Model

-if you would like to use our pretrain model, go to the prediction step
+if you would like to use our pretrain model, go to the prediction step or `web interface` step.

 #### 1. Download files